-Midwifery Care Experience V (135 clinical hours): Residency II

-This course guides the learner in comprehensive synthesis of the skills and knowledge base acquired throughout the program's core clinical courses and graduate core courses.
-With a supervising CNM preceptor, the learner functions as a full-scope midwife in a women's health clinical setting.
+Midwifery Care Experience V (135 clinical hours): Residency II preceptor, the learner functions as a full-scope midwife in a women's health clinical setting.
 Learners will demonstrate their ability and readiness to assume the role and professional responsibilities of the beginning-level CNM.
 Prerequisites: Midwifery Care Experience I, II, III, and IV